-Named after William Farrer (1845–1906), a noted wheat breeder and experimentalist.
+Named in honour of William James Farrer, 1845–1906.
+Farrer was a noted wheat breeder and experimentalist.

 Products/industries of the area:

 Large-scale irrigation areas, around Deniliquin, Griffith and Wentworth, produce dairy products, fat sheep and cattle, orchard and vine crops, apples and rice.
 Other major agricultural products include wool, cotton, wheat and cereals.
 Many industries are based on the processing of agricultural products, such as the Norske Skog Newsprint Mill at Albury and the largest rice mill in the southern hemisphere at Deniliquin.
 Other industries include mineral sand mining, tourism and agricultural service industries.

 Rural – outside capital cities and without majority of enrolment in major provincial cities.